uofu-cs3500-spring24/spreadsheet-kogasaa/DependencyGraph/README.md

 Copyright: CS 3500 and Bingkun Han - This work may not be copied for use in Academic Coursework.

 # Comments to Evaluators
 This is the implementation of the DepeandencyGraph API.
-The data structure I chose is the hashset and tuple.
-I use hashset to store all the dependency relationships in the graph.
+The data structures I chose are dictionary and hashset.
+I create two Dictionaries - dee_dentGroup and dent_deeGroup. dee_dent means dependee is the key, hashset of dependents is value; dent_dee means dependent is the value, hash set of dependees is value

-Tuple is to store a dependee and a dependent in a relationship.
-For example, ("A1", "A2") is a relation presented by tuple.
-The first item - A1, is dependee of the second item - A2.
+For example if I want to add relation - ("A1", "B2"), ("A1", "C2"), ("B2", "C2")

-HashSet is to store the relationships.
-It contains the specific tuples without duplication.
+dee_dent: "A1":{"B2", "C2"}; "B2":{"C2"}

-The reason I choose tuple is because I think tuple is really easy to understand, and it has simple structure so the complixty is also low.
+dent_dee: "C2":{"A1", "C2"}; "B2":{"A1"}

-Why I choose HashSet is because HashSet does not allow the duplicated relations exists and has low complexity.
+The reason I chose Dictionary is because dictionary would not allow duplicated key exists, Same as the reason I choose HashSet which also prevent duplicated values exist.

 # Assignment Specific Topics